SDFIdk/DownloadShop/README.md

 # KMS Install Profile
-This is the install profile used by the download.kortforsyningen Drupal site
+This is the install profile used by the download.kortforsyningen Drupal site.